GST structure and filing can sometimes be complex for businesses with multiple branches and each of them having a GST registration.

 A taxpayer files his calculated GST as per the frequency of the GST return.

 But there are many instances when there is a difference between the filed GST and the actual GST.
-This issue is prominent with the businesses having multiple units or depots with individual GST registrations.
+This issue is prominent with the businesses having multiple units or depots with individual online GST registration.

 To identify such discrepancies, it becomes essential to have a scrutinising mechanism in place so that the business protects itself against potential threats like ITC leakages, incorrect GST return filing, loss of revenue and in the worst case, GST audit by department.